trezor/trezor-suite/docs/releases/npm-packages.md

 # Publishing @trezor package to npm registry

-`yarn publish` could be done manually on [gitlab CI](https://gitlab.com/satoshilabs/trezor/trezor-suite/-/pipelines/) in `deploy npm` phase.
+`yarn npm publish` should be done only on [gitlab CI](https://gitlab.com/satoshilabs/trezor/trezor-suite/-/pipelines/) in `deploy npm` phase.

 ### Purpose